Visa Traveler

 • Entry rules:

-• Visa is NOT EXEMPT but are eligible to apply for Japan eVisa
+• Visa is NOT EXEMPT, but you are eligible to apply for Japan eVisa

 • eVisa fee is JPY 3,000, valid for 90 days, single-entry only